Dragonfly Telephoto Array: Research

 Astronomers used the Dragonfly Telephoto Array to discover Dragonfly 44, a galaxy that is roughly as massive as the Milky Way, with 99.9% of its mass composed of dark matter.
 At the other end of the scale it was also used to discover NGC 1052-DF2, which measurements with other instruments initially suggested was a galaxy with very little dark matter.
 Further work indicated that NGC 1052-DF2 was closer to the earth than previous thought.
-If this is the case then the galaxy appears to contain a typical amount of dark matter.
+If this is the case then the galaxy would appear to contain a typical amount of dark matter.
+Though this distance debate was continued and rebutted by a follow up observation which measured the tip of the red-giant branch distance to NGC 1052-DF2 using Hubble Space Telescope, confirming the earlier surface brightness fluctuation measurements and resolving the ambiguous distance.